• Skip to primary navigation

 Admission requirements

-• Applicants must earn a baccalaureate degree prior to matriculation.
+• Applicants must earn a baccalaureate degree before matriculation.

 • Applicants must have completed 90 hours or three-fourths of the required credits in Biological Sciences, Physics, General Chemistry, Organic Chemistry, and English.